0xshikhar/suirealm/README.md

 - **Decentralized Asset Ownership**: Players truly own their in-game assets as NFTs
 - **Contribution-Based Growth**: Web3 approach based on airdrops, referrals, and engagement rather than paid advertising
 - **Tournament Infrastructure**: Integrated competitive gaming events with blockchain-based rewards
-- **Onchain Games Portfolio**: Already established collection of 7 popular puzzle games on Sui blockchain
+- **Onchain Games Portfolio**: Already established collection of 7 popular games on Sui blockchain built by us.
+- **Agentic Tools**: we build easy to use ai tools for users to build and customize their own games on the platform
+- **Social Login**: User can directly login by their Google account using ZKlogin directly on our platform - for seamless onboarding of web2 users on Sui.

 ## 4. Current Game Portfolio